zopefoundation/zope.configuration/docs/narr.rst

 - installed
 - not-installed

-Note that logical "or" conditions can be achieved by using both the positive verb and its not-prefixed counterpart on sibling elements with the same arguments.
+Note that logical "if/else" conditions can be achieved by using both the positive verb and its not-prefixed counterpart on sibling elements with the same arguments.
 Logical "and" conditions can be achieved by nesting elements.
 To group arbitrary directives under a condition,